Parallax Floating

 - Instead of creating individual

-components for each item, group related items under a singleFloatingElement
+FloatingElementcomponents for each item, group related items under a singleFloatingElement - All children of a

-will move together with the same depth value - This reduces the number of elements being calculated and transformed
+FloatingElementwill move together with the same depth value - This reduces the number of elements being calculated and transformed

-components, you could group them into 3 pairs.
+For example, if you have 6 floating images, instead of creating 6 separate FloatingElement components, you could group them into 3 pairs.
 This reduces the animation calculations from 6 to 3.

 Directional Control

-props, you can control the direction, and strength of the floating effect:
+With the depth and sensitivity props, you can control the direction, and strength of the floating effect:

 -